qwaneu/qwaneu.github.io/_drafts/wrapping-dates-logging-uuids.md

     return self._created_time + timedelta(minutes=Token.EXPIRY_IN_MINUTES) < datetime.now()
 ```

-For us the code in `is_expired` is not obvious at first glance.
-We always make
+We do not find the code in `is_expired` obvious at first glance.
+We tend to make
-mistakes with the  greater than/less then operators, and fortunately our unit
+mistakes with the greater than/less then operators, fortunately our unit
 tests will save us.
 This piece of code does not express clearly the intent of
 timestamps in our code.